-- 2. Conditions noted on the permit(s) shall be exactly identical to the actual job conditions.
-When the conditions of a job change, or when new tools requiring permits are needed to do the job, other than those originally covered in the initial permit, WORK SHALL STOP IMMEDIATELY because the permit is invalid.
-The permit is only good for what it describes--no more.
-Work cannot progress until the situation can be carefully analyzed and a new permit issued for the new conditions. - 3.
-Contractor shall present permit to Contract Coordinator for work scope concurrence and for Contract Coordinator's initials showing proof of approval. - 4.
-Contractor must ensure that the contractor's employees are knowledgeable of the permit requirements. - 5.
-The permit must be posted in the work area.
-If the permit cannot be posted, it should be carried by one of the contractor's supervisors in that area.
-Contract Coordinator will periodically question contractor's employees as to the location of the permit and its requirements.
-Permits shall not remain in contractor's trailer. - 6.
+- 5. The permit must be posted in the work area.
+If the permit cannot be posted, it should be carried by one of the Contractor's supervisors in that area.
+Contract Coordinator will periodically question Contractor's employees as to the location of the permit and its requirements.
+Permits shall not remain in Contractor's trailer. - 6.
 Communication is the key to enhancing the effectiveness of the work permit system.
-Contractor's employees, agents, delegates, invitees and subcontractors, and Buyer's Contract Coordinator, including operators and facility supervisors, should all be aware of the specific requirements of each permit.
+Contractor's employees, agents, delegates, invitees and Subcontractor's, and Buyer's Contract Coordinator, including operators and facility supervisors, should all be aware of the specific requirements of each permit.
 This then allows each to review the ongoing work and look for possible changing conditions or deviations during their daily work routine.

-N. Hazardous Material Usage
+M. Hazardous Material Usage

-- 1. Before work can begin, contractor shall provide to Buyer's SH&E organization, through the Contract Coordinator, a hazardous material inventory and the corresponding SDSs. - 2.
+- 1. Before work can begin, Contractor shall provide to Buyer's SH&E organization, through the Contract Coordinator, a hazardous material inventory and the corresponding MSDS's. - 2.
 Hazardous materials shall not be brought onto Buyer's property until approval is received from Buyer's SH&E organization, through the Contract Coordinator. - 3.
-The hazardous material inventory, along with all SDSs shall be made available to the Contract Coordinator on an immediate basis. - 4.
-Contractors are required to strictly enforce container labeling.
+The hazardous material inventory, along with all MSDS's shall be made available to the Contract Coordinator on an immediate basis. - 4.
+The Contractor is required to strictly enforce container labeling.
 All containers of hazardous substances shall be labeled.
 Label shall identify substance, appropriate hazard warnings, and emergency procedures. - 5.
 In the event that containers suspected of containing hazardous substances are received without the manufacturer's label, the shipment shall be rejected.
-All containers of hazardous substances must be appropriately labeled and identified. - 6.
-If a shipment of properly labeled containers is received by contractor without a SDS, contractor shall immediately request the SDS from the manufacturer.
-No material shall be brought onsite or used without prior SH&E approval and associated SDS.

-- 7. A SDS is not required for subsequent deliveries of the same product, and same manufacturer, for the same job. - 8.
-Contractor shall store hazardous materials in Buyer approved staging areas and provide spill containment for storage of liquid hazardous materials.
-Upon request, contractor shall provide Buyer's Contract Coordinator with a list of hazardous materials used on Buyer's property for each day and the quantities used for each material.
+All containers of hazardous substances must be appropriately labeled and identified. - If a shipment of properly labeled containers is received by Contractor without a MSDS, Contractor shall immediately request the MSDS from the manufacturer.
+No material shall be brought onsite or used without prior SH&E approval and associated MSDS. - 7.
+A MSDS is not required for subsequent deliveries of the same product, and same manufacturer, for the same job. - 8.
+Contractor shall store hazardous materials in Buyer approved staging areas.
+Upon request, Contractor shall provide Buyer's Contract Coordinator with a list of hazardous materials used on Buyer's property for each day and the quantities used for each material.

-O. Air Contaminants and Noise Control
+N. Air Contaminants and Noise Control

-Aerojet Rocketdyne employees shall not be subjected to excessive air contaminants and noise from contractor's operations.
-Protective measures may include, but not limited to the following:

-- Keeping levels of gases, dust, fumes, etc., below OSHA's Permissible Exposure Level (PEL) in nonoffice areas and 1/10 the PEL for office locations - Isolation of heating, ventilating and air conditioning systems - Installation of barriers, temporary walls or approved fire retardant plastic - Working off shift hours
+- 1. Aerojet Rocketdyne employees shall not be subjected to excessive air contaminants and noise from Contractor's operations.
+Protective measures may include, but not limited to the following: - a.
+Keeping levels of gases, dust, fumes, etc., below OSHA's Permissible Exposure Level (PEL) in non-office areas and 1/10 the PEL for office locations. - b.
+Isolation of heating, ventilating and air conditioning systems. - c.
+Installation of barriers, temporary walls or approved fire retardant plastic. - d.
+Working off shift hours.